 6. Leonardo.ai

-Leonardo packs 150 free tokens daily, multiple fine-tuned models, and an AI Canvas for outpainting – solid when you need more than basic tools but aren't ready for a paid subscription.
+Leonardo – now part of Canva – packs 150 free tokens daily, its in-house Lucid models alongside dozens of fine-tuned styles, and an AI Canvas for outpainting – solid when you need more than basic tools but aren't ready for a paid subscription.

 7. Craiyon